 During 2015 Property visit of the author, a total of 60 kilograms of rock samples were obtained from the project, including graphite grab samples and country rock.
 The coarse rocks were received as 10 separate samples.
+These samples are representative of the graphite mineralization and represents deposit model type as a whole on the LAB Property.
 Each sample was weighed and crushed to -6 mesh and submitted for head assays.
 Six of the graphite mineralized samples were blended to make a 42 kg Master Composite for testing.
 The main objective of this testing was to produce a concentrate with a graphitic carbon grade of 95% or greater.
 The flotation testing consisted of several stages of grinding, screening and flotation producing three concentrates at +48 mesh, +100 mesh and -100 mesh, with the overall combined concentration a sum of all three.

-Test was commissioned by Gold Port Resources Ltd. And its details are described in the following sections.
+Test was commissioned by Gold Port Resources Ltd. and its details are described in the following sections.